flinker-app/docsfx/docs/ifc-gpt.md

 ## FAQ

-A secure and privacy first GPT integration for the Microsoft IFC Add-on that will revolutionize your IFC project management.
+A secure and privacy first GPT integration for the Microsoft IFC app that will revolutionize your IFC project management.

 ### What can I input in the search field?